Monday, August 29, 2016

 But as I continued to age, I slowly became a spectator to life events.
 I start enjoying my time with myself.

 Though on the way, menopause was a big bummer.
 For a while, I lost myself.
 I felt useless.
 Kids were grown and gone.
 My husband had lost interest in me and was in his mid-life crisis.
 I felt like a useless thrown-away tampoon.
 It took not months but years before the dust settled down.
-As I recovered, I started enjoying my time with reading, shopping, classes at the gym, dinner and a fine glass of wine with friends, book club, playing bridge, and taking care of the house and my health.
-Now I keep all my appointments with my doctor and dentist.
+As I recovered, I started enjoying my time reading, shopping, classes at the gym, dinner, and a fine glass of wine with friends, book club, playing bridge, and caring for the house and my health.
+Now, I keep all my appointments with my doctor and dentist.
 I still call my relatives and send them cards.
 But I don't need or expect the same in return.

-At age 60 woman achieves a kind of grace, a calmness and enjoys a strange drunkenness.
-Very happy and very content.
+At age 60, a woman achieves a kind of grace and calmness and enjoys a strange drunkenness.
+She is very happy and very content.

 I doubt poor men enjoy the same bliss.